oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * TypeOptions MUST contain only TypeOptions allowed for BaseType as shown in Table 3-3.
 * If BaseType is ArrayOf, TypeOptions MUST include a *vtype* option.
 * If BaseType is MapOf, TypeOptions MUST include *ktype* and *vtype* options.

-*Delete* {
-* If BaseType is not a JADN type, TypeOptions MUST NOT contain any option other than *enum*.
-* If TypeOptions is *enum*, the definition named by BaseType MUST have a BaseType of Choice, Array, Map, or Record.
-}

 ###### Table 3-3.
 Allowed Options